vin0010/SystemDesign/Problems.md

   - Order of pushing and consuming same?
   - How many producers and consumers?
   - Message consumed by multiple consumer?
+  - Delivery semantics
+    - At most once, at least once, exactly once
 - NFR
   - High throughput / low latency
   - Scalable